garrett361/transformers_notes/main.typ

   #link("https://www.determined.ai/blog/tp")[here.]

 ]
-In #strong[Tensor Parallelism];, some times also called #strong[Model Parallelism];, individual weight matrices are split across devices
+In #strong[Tensor Parallelism], some times also called #strong[Model Parallelism], individual weight matrices are split across devices
 @shoeybi2020megatronlm.
 We consider the and layers in turn.
 Assume
 $T$-way parallelism such that we split some hidden dimension into
 $T$-equal parts across $T$ workers#footnote[All $T$ workers work on